 Stuck at home?
-Can’t wait until the festival in November?
+Can’t wait until the next festival?
 Never mind Netflix or Amazon Prime, there are some great free films here!
+As well as films, long and short, there is now great content on Youtube, with many film makers having their own channels.

 Break on Through: From the film collection Reel Rock 12.
 Teenager Margo Hayes from Boulder, Colorado, moves to Europe to train and climb with the goal of succeeding on two of the the most iconic 5.15s in France and Spain.
 In doing so she pushes herself to the absolute limit.
 Film Makers P Mortimer, M Hong, N Rosen, Z Barr.
 Photo by Greg Mionshe.